 It turns out it was a brilliant idea, and she became the youngest self-made female billionaire ever.

 There are countless stories of entrepreneurs who ignored everyone's advice and did something anyway to great Success.
 Sometimes we humans are skeptical of new ideas, and don't know what we want until we have it (ahem, iPhone anyone?)

 Or maybe you'll venture off into the great unknown and experience spectacular failure, which is just another learning opportunity in the entrepreneurial process.

 Wherever life and business take you, I hope these quotes instill wisdom and knowledge and inspire you to persevere through trials knowing some of the most successful people alive have struggled as well.

 As any entrepreneur would tell you, there is no such thing as an overnight success.
 But with steady, hard work, you can achieve greatness in almost anything – business or otherwise.

-This article originally appeared on Your Money Geek and has been published on Money Life Wax with permission & written by Andrew from Wealthy Nickel!
+This article originally appeared on Wealth of Geeks and has been published on Money Life Wax with permission & written by Andrew from Wealthy Nickel!

 Josh writes about ways to make money, pay off debt, and improve yourself.
 After paying off $300,000 in student loans with his wife in less than five years, Josh started Money Life Wax and has been featured on Forbes, Business Insider, Huffington Post, and many more!
 In addition to being a life-long entrepreneur, Josh and his wife enjoy spending time with their newborn son, their chocolate lab named Morgan, working out, being outside, traveling, and helping others with their finances!
 In case you were wondering, Josh uses Personal Capital to track his net worth and his first investment account ever was an Acorns account 😎